 Cambodia exported 1,115,365 tonnes of cassava to the international market in the first three months of this year, inching up around 1.6 per cent from 1,097,803 in the year-ago period, said a report from the Ministry of Agriculture, Forestry and Fisheries.

 The muted growth is mainly due to tightened border restrictions meant to curb the spread of Covid-19, it said.

-Cambodia’s cassava exports include cassava chips, fresh cassava, tapioca starch and cassava waste to markets in Thailand, Vietnam, India, China and Belgium.
+Cambodia’s cassava exports include cassava chips, fresh cassava, tapioca starch and cassava pulp to markets in Thailand, Vietnam, India, China and Belgium.

 Cassava is planted in May and harvested from November to February each year.